PathoGenOmics-Lab/VIPERA/config/README.md

 The workflow will continue its execution until completion if the obtained context dataset passes these checkpoints.
-Otherwise, the execution will be terminated and, to continue the analysis.
-An external context dataset must be provided through the `CONTEXT_FASTA` parameter.
+Otherwise, the execution will be terminated and, to continue the analysis, an external context dataset must be provided through the `CONTEXT_FASTA` parameter.
 This can be done by editing [targets.yaml](/config/targets.yaml) or via the command line: